zemuldo/nodejs_hackerbay/README.md

 This endpoint returns an image optimized to the what is sent

 ## All secured endpoints will return 401 when accessed without an signed token

+# Docker, Docker Compose

+This repo has a dockerfile and a docker compose yml that build with all required assets for the app to deploy.
+Please refer to docker or docker compose docs for usage.